 Once you have completed and passed your chosen course you'll receive college credit.

-Early College allows our community’s high school students to study subjects at a level not typically available to you and get ahead in your education.
+Early College Experience allows students, at our participating schools, to earn WCSU credits while taking courses in high school.
 Explore our courses in biology, chemistry, math and calculus, statistics, literature, composition and Spanish offered at your high school and earn 12 or more college credits toward your degree — potentially saving a semester’s worth of your college expenses.

 Give your students an advantage.
 With a written agreement in place between WCSU and a partner school or district, approved high school teachers (under the supervision of a WCSU academic department) are invited to teach WCSU courses at your high school to eligible students.